-Many Chanel fans are not only drawn to Gabrielle because of her style or scents, but her words of wisdom.
+Many Chanel fans are not only drawn to Gabrielle because of her products, but her words of wisdom.
 Her quotes can be found throughout the internet.
-While most popular with women, some can be applied to either gender.
+While most popular with women, some can be applied to anyone.
 Readers seeking life inspiration can turn to some of these quotes to keep going.

 "In order to be irreplaceable one must always be different."

 Who couldn't appreciate this quote?
-Essentially, Coco is suggesting we be ourselves.
+Essentially, Coco is suggesting that we be ourselves.
 Each one of us is unique.
-Whether in business or in our personal lives, to stand out, we must be true to our personalities if we want to be recognized among a group of clones.
+Whether in business or in our personal lives, to stand out we must be true to ourselves.

 “Great loves too must be endured.”

 In a society that expects love to drop from the sky, people need to be realistic.
 Coco experienced great hardship when it came to love; especially, with "Boy" Capel.
 They almost lived happily ever after, multiple times.
 He betrayed her by getting married when they should have been together.
 Once he was available, again, he died on his way to be with her.
-Coco was honest about the predicament of what brings us happiness.
+What brings us happiness tends to come with predicament.
 Everything good comes with struggle and loss.

 “Fashion changes, but style endures.”

 Coco found her niche.
 Through adjusting her clothes to women's bodies, she could design anything women needed.
-Regardless of our industry, once we find what we have that the world needs, and how to apply it to everything, we can use it universally like she did.
+Regardless of our industry, once we find what we have that the world needs and how to apply it, we can use it universally as she did.

 The Chanel Legacy